The Beer Garden Guide to Munich

 Cafe Gans am Wasser

-Cafe Gans am Wasser is a picturesque beer garden located along Mollsee in Munich’s Westpark.
-Although it’s not too far from central Munich, it has a more local and youthful feel to it because of its mix of seating featuring an assortment of vintage couches alongside more traditional wooden seats.
-You’ll find a handful of stalls selling food including a traditional grill station and a vegan döner.
+The eclectic beer garden features a mix of seating from an assortment of vintage couches to more traditional wooden seats.
+You’ll find a handful of stalls selling food including a traditional grill station and vegan Döner.
 I would only come here for light snacks though because a few of the stalls were closed so the remaining ones had longer lines.

 Siegenburger Str.
 41, 81373 | Website